 Davis is credited with “spreading the Blues to the people of West and East Berlin and bridging the gap between the Cold War and a love of Blues”.

 Born and raised in Berlin Tom is a trained blacksmith who swapped his hammer and anvil for a guitar and blues harp.
 He studied the blues in New Orleans, Chicago, and Memphis and plays a mix of blues, funk, soul, and rock’n’roll.
 He created the “Tom Blacksmith Band“.

 During the mellow evening, I chatted with people at my table, including Berlin transplants from Italy and other European countries.
-The performance was sold out and seating tight.
+Seating was tight with a sold out performance.
 The band’s Stage Manager squeezed in at our table near the band.
 I spoke briefly with Willie Pollock – a fantastic sax player and vocalist – thanking him for the great blues!